ckeditor/ckeditor5/docs/builds/guides/integration/csp.md

 # Scope:
 # * Guide developers through the Content Security Policy directives that have an impact on the editor.
 # * List the recommended Content Security Policy settings.
-# * List the minimal Content Security Policy settings.
+# * List the strictest working Content Security Policy settings.

 category: builds-integration
 order: 70